 Picking your bridesmaids, groomsmen, maid of honor, the man of honor, best man, best woman, and whoever you want to include can be stressful.

 It’s best to have a heart-to-heart chat with your future spouse about what they want and then talk to the people you’re considering for wedding party members.
 Discuss expectations of being in this unique role and how much time commitment is expected.

 13. Find wedding rings for each other

-It might sound like an odd thing to do when you get engaged, but your wedding band is going to be with you for the rest of your life, so it’s worth some time and consideration.
+It might sound odd to do when you get engaged, but your wedding band will be with you for the rest of your life, so it’s worth some time and consideration.
 Ask your partner if they have any preferences or styles that are important to them.